all-in-one-of/HOU15/README.md

     C:\Users\[username]\Documents\houdini[ver#]

-# NOTE:
+## NOTE:

 Once installed, make sure to do the following..

-1.Recheck display (viewport) preferences
+1.Change the path of QLIB in houdini env file before opening houdini

-2.Go to Edit > Preferences > Set externeal expression editor and set to your preferred editor exe path
+2.Go to Edit > Preferences > Set external expression editor and set to your preferred editor exe path